RCRA Hazardous Waste Generator Training

 Sean Smith, Supervisor

-The RCRA Hazardous Waste Generator Training course is suitable for hazardous waste generators; supervisors; owners and operators of treatment, storage, and disposal facilities (TSDFs); hazardous waste contractors, and environmental compliance specialists, among many others.
+The RCRA Training course is suitable for hazardous waste generators; supervisors; owners and personnel employed by treatment, storage, and disposal facilities (TSDFs); hazardous waste contractors, and environmental compliance specialists, among many others.

-This training will enable employees to understand EPA regulations related to the management of hazardous waste and help employers comply with these regulations to ensure a safe work environment for all stakeholders.
+This training will enable employees to understand EPA regulations for handling hazardous waste and help employers comply with these regulations to ensure a safe work environment for all stakeholders.
 The training will also encompass emergency procedures for various categories of hazardous waste generators.

 The RCRA Hazardous Waste Generator Training must be provided to personnel within six months of job assignment or change in job function and on an annual basis thereafter.